tox1cozZ/mixin-booter-legacy/README.md

 # mixin-booter-legacy
-Allows any mixins that work on mods to work effortlessly.
-With a single class and an annotation.<br>
+Allows any mixins that work on mods to work effortlessly.<br>
 Unofficial port of MixinBooter for Minecraft 1.7.10.<br>
 MixinBooter 1.12.2 - https://github.com/LoliKingdom/MixinBooter